 • INSEAD (France)

-1. Due Diligence into new markets to launch greenfield MFIs - Tonga, Fiji, Solomon Islands
+1. Due Diligence in new markets to launch greenfield MFIs

-2. New Product Development - Life Insurance, Loan, Savings, Financial and Business Literacy
+2. New Product Development – Mobile Banking, Remittances, SME Loans, Savings, Financial and Business Literacy

-We have also started discussions to incorporate projects with regards to photography and videography on the islands of Samoa, Tonga and Fiji.
-We are able to provide permission to photograph and shoot film around the islands, access to village chiefs, translators, in-country transportation and office space with internet.
+We also started discussions to incorporate projects with regards to photography and videography.
+We are able to secure permission to photograph and shoot film around the islands, and also to provide access to village chiefs, translators, in-country transportation and office space with internet.

 Please contact us if you would be interested in partnering with us on a project both as a team or as an individual.